amine-moukrem/ConnectFourMVC/README.md

 This application is a Connect Four game in a console made using the MVC architectural pattern.
-Players can take turns picking rows to drip chips in, and when one player wins or the game is a draw, the application ends.
+Players can take turns picking rows to drop chips in, and when one player wins or the game is a draw, the application ends.

-## Example uses:
+## Example use:

 ![Alt text](example-images/ex-img01.png?raw=true "Example 1")